Who we are

 Chairman

-After graduating in Psychology, Sociology and Economics in France and the Netherlands, he started his career as a journalist.
-Later he held various positions in the international trade business and within NGOs and organisations active in North-South Cooperation such as Oxfam, in the Netherlands, Germany and Cuba.
+After graduating in psychology, sociology and economics in France and the Netherlands, he started his career as a journalist.
+Zonneveld later held various positions in the international trade business and within NGOs and organisations active in North-South Cooperation such as Oxfam, in the Netherlands, Germany and Cuba.

 Antonella Baldino